-Join over 148 years of history, tradition and academic excellence at Alabama State University.
+Join nearly 150 years of history, tradition and academic excellence at Alabama State University.

 Be who you are and become who you want to be at Alabama State University.
 At ASU, you’ll receive a world-class education from faculty members who have the knowledge and dedication to help make your dreams a reality.